Platopedia/platopedia.github.io/events/rosebirthday.md

 <div class="linebreak"></div>

-To celebrate Rose's Birthday, Arcade is hosting a massive Bingo giveaway on June 8th at 3 PM (GPT).
+To celebrate Rose's Birthday, Arcade is hosting a massive Bingo giveaway on June 8th at 3 PM (GMT).
 We hope to see you all there!

 <div class="linebreak"></div>